-HeartMath® is available to students and employees on a designated computer in the Prayer and Wellness Room in the basement of Miller Chapel.
-Directions are posted above the desk and here.
-There are also two hand-held HeartMath® devices that can be checked out of the Lending Library at Scheide Hall.
+HeartMath® is available to students, spouses, and employees.
+There are two hand-held HeartMath® devices that can be checked out of the Lending Library in Templeton 301.
 Tutorials and group learning of HeartMath is provided by on-campus counselors.

 Fitness Classes at PTS

 Over the years classes have included kickboxing aerobics, jazzercise, yoga, zumba, modern dance, cardio boot camp, and dance classes for children.
-A new class this year, “Pray, Walk, Lift, Love” will meet twice a week either at 7-7:45 am or 12-12:45 on Tuesdays and Thursdays.
-Please contact the Department of Student Life (210 Templeton; 609.497.7880; firstname.lastname@example.org) for more information.
+Please see the Fitness and Recreation website and contact the Department of Student Life in Templeton 204 at 609.497.7880 or email email@example.com for more information.